 A recent RN study found that 50% of registered nurses consider quitting their jobs due to high stress, overwork, and burnout.
 The long shifts (8-12 hours a day), required overtime, and on-call emergencies lead to mental and emotional fatigue among nurse practitioners (NPs).

-We have categorized them into five groups:
+We have categorized them into four groups:

 - Clinical practice opportunities,